nand0san/binpan_studio/README.md

 ![](https://raw.githubusercontent.com/nand0san/binpan_studio/main/docs/images/candles.png)

-BinPan contains no binance **order method, withdraw method** or any dangerous command.
+> BinPan contains no binance **order method, withdraw method** or any dangerous command.
+>

-If you decide to add API keys for using some account methods, BinPan will encrypt it in a file, and in memory, but it is better not enabling trading capability on the Binance API key configuration, just for your own peace of mind.
+> If you decide to add API keys for using some account methods, BinPan will encrypt it in a file, and in memory, but it is better not enabling trading capability on the Binance API key configuration, just for your own peace of mind.
+>

-Be careful out there!
+>Be careful out there!

+Hope you find it useful breaking the market!!!

 Documentation